alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-31-revenue-from-endowed-land.md

 note: true
 lang: en
 locale: en
-excerpt: "Are the payments for having permission to hire Waqf or endowment included in its revenue or a part of the Waqf itself?"
+summary: "Are the payments for having permission to hire Waqf or endowment included in its revenue or a part of the Waqf itself?"
 muftis:
   deputy_chairman:
     - name: Shaykh Abdul-Razzaq Al-Afifi